 1 | WinMain_Func=>start: WinMain |

-The operation for writing project files is in FDesktopPlatformBase::SetEngineIdentifierForProject
+The execution of writing the project file operation is in FDesktopPlatformBase::SetEngineIdentifierForProject

 :